shaikhmoin250/Dimension3/README.md

 Major services expose RxJS observables so components can consume state using the `async` pipe.
 This reactive pattern keeps components lean and testable.

+User credentials are stored securely in browser storage using salted SHA-256 hashes rather than plain text.
+Sessions are kept in `sessionStorage` so they clear when the tab closes.

 ## Setup

 ```bash